 In the Council’s Cycling Strategy document, updated in 2017, the target for providing cycle parking spaces was 50 per year to achieve 300 new facilities by 2020/21.

 Residents seeking to get a cycle storage such as the Cyclehoop shelter, need to contact the council directly.
 Requests along with postal addresses are then entered in a mapping system to see where there is a high demand.

 We have heard of teething problems and long waiting times from residents.
 The Council confirmed that there has been some issues but said they are now back on track.
-The target for this year is to provide 10 new cycle shelters but budget as it stands will only support 6.
-They are however actively trying to secure more funding.
+The target for this year was to provide 10 new cycle shelters but 47 were approved in March and a further 60 will be installed thanks to £160k funding from Transport for London.

 The most likely objection you will have to face if you are trying to get a shelter on your road is around loss of parking space.
 Sadly this is still something that could trigger a no from the Council.
 So we recommend that you actively campaign for it with your neighbours to maximise a successful outcome.
 Not having a place to securely keep a bicycle is one of the major barriers to cycling uptake.
 Since we know how important active travel is, it’s well worth a few evenings leafleting and weekend meetings over some tea and cakes to engage with others.

 One helpful resource to help you along is the 10 Indicators for Healthy Streets.
 You can then highlight the importance of Active Travel, which a secured shelter can enable.
 And of course the effects of pollution from motor traffic on public health, which is something that affects us all whether we choose to drive or not.